arunwaran/musicPlayer/README.md

 # Music Player

+A basic music player suitable for a small music library.

 ### To Install you only need to download and run the install.sh script
 ### You need to have node.js and npm installed before running
 1. bash install.sh